Data-to-text Generation by Splicing Together Nearest Neighbors: Splicing Nearest Neighbors

 \subsection{Additional Oracle Policies}

 We will refer to policies derived as above as ``\gimodel{}'' policies.
-While \gimodel{} policies minimize the number of $\ginsert$ operations used in deriving $y_{1:T_x}$, there are at least two other reasonable oracle policies to consider.

-\paragraph{Left-to-right, span-level policies (\ltwors):} We consider the oracle policy which minimizes the number of insert actions under the constraint that $y_{1:T_x}$ is formed by concatenating neighbor spans $\nu^{(n)}_{k:l}$ from left to right.
-These policies give rise to action sequences of the form $((i_m, i_m+l_m - k_m+1, n_m, k_m, l_m))_{m=1}^M$ such that $\nu^{(n_m)}_{k_m:l_m} \niceeq y_{i_m:i_m + l_m - k_m- 1}$ and $i_{m+1} = i_m + l_m - k_m$.
-Unlike \gimodel{} policies, an oracle \ltwors{} policy can be obtained by greedily selecting spans in $\mcN'$ that agree with $y_{1:T_x}$ from left to right.
-To see this (informally): suppose an L2RS action sequence $s$ with a non-greedy $m$th action is shorter than any greedy action sequence.
-A sequence that replaces this $m$th action with a greedy one and then updates the left boundary of a subsequent action to account for the greed is at least as short as $s$, contradicting its optimality.

-\paragraph{Left-to-right, token-level policies (\ltwort):} We consider the oracle policy which derives $y_{1:T_x}$ from left to right, one token at a time.
-As noted above, this corresponds to a sequence of actions $((i, i+1, n_i, k_i, k_i))_{i=0}^{T-1}$ such that $\nu^{(n_i)}_{k_i} \niceeq y_i$.
-This policy is identical to that typically used in training sequence-to-sequence generation models, except each token comes from an element of $\mcN'$.
-Thus, in particular, a generated token is always copied from a neighbor sequence if it can be, rather than being purely generated as in standard sequence-to-sequence generation.
+While \gimodel{} policies minimize the number of $\ginsert$ operations used in deriving $y_{1:T_x}$, there are at least two other reasonable neighbor-based oracle policies that suggest themselves.
+One is the oracle policy that derives $y_{1:T_x}$ from left to right, one token at a time.
+This policy is identical to that used in training sequence-to-sequence models, except each token comes from $\mcN'$.
+In particular, a generated token is always copied from a neighbor sequence if it can be.
+We will refer to this policy as ``\ltwort,'' for ``left-to-right, token-level.''

+Another oracle policy one might consider would allow for inserting spans rather than words left-to-right, but like \gimodel{} policies would attempt to minimize the number of span insertion operations.
+While a greedy algorithm is sufficient for deriving such policies, in preliminary experiments we found them to consistently underperform both \gimodel{} and \ltwort{}, and so we do not consider them further.